Active-IRS-Aided Wireless Communication: Fundamentals, Designs and Open Issues: Introduction

 However, conventional IRS is mounted with fully passive reflecting elements (referred to as \emph{passive} IRS), thus facing several issues in practice.
 In particular, the reflected signal by IRS suffers severe \emph{product-distance path loss}, i.e., the cascaded path loss in the transmitter-IRS-receiver link is the product of those in the transmitter-IRS and IRS-receiver links, respectively.
 This fundamentally constrains the signal power at the receiver and hence the effective coverage of each IRS.
 Two practical methods to resolve this issue have been proposed, which are, respectively, deploying more passive elements at the IRS to enhance its passive beamforming gain and placing the passive IRS closer to either the transmitter or the receiver to reduce the cascaded channel path loss.
-However, these methods may not be applicable in practice for the following reasons.
-First, equipping IRS with massive reflecting elements or placing it too close to the transceivers will impose great difficulty in practical IRS deployment due to limited space and unavailable site.
-Second, more reflecting elements generally incur higher training overhead for their corresponding channel estimation and higher complexity for optimizing their reflection coefficients in real time\cite{9326394}.
+However, these methods may not be applicable in practice since 1) equipping IRS with massive reflecting elements or placing it too close to the transceivers will impose great difficulty in practical IRS deployment, and 2) more reflecting elements generally incur higher training overhead for their corresponding channel estimation and higher complexity for optimizing their reflection coefficients in real time\cite{9326394}.